IOM Unveils €5.1m Project to Foster Peace, Socio-economic Stability in Katsina, Zamfara - THISDAYLIVE

 He said the project would reinforce peace and socio-economic stability in the states through integrated interventions to enhance community resilience in the face of violent extremism and climate change.

-“The project targets IDPs, returnees, host community population and government stakeholders across 10 selected LGAs in Katsina and Zamfara States (eight LGAs in Katsina and two LGAs in Zamfara, we are adding one LGA to make it three LGAs).”
+“The project targets IDPs, returnee, host community population and government stakeholders across 10 selected LGAs in Katsina and Zamfara states (eight LGAs in Katsina and two LGAs in Zamfara, we are adding one LGA to make it three LGAs).”

 Unveiling the project and the steering committee, Governor Radda described it as a new era of hope, partnership and collective action to rebuild communities and restore lasting peace in the state.